on the untimely demise of ethics in American warfare

 Over this Christmas break, I had a stark realization: parenting is hard.

 This Christmas was unlike any other we have celebrated as a family.
-Our youngest, adopted from Ethiopia after over a year of abuse in a state-run orphanage, is currently living in a therapeutic foster home because of nearly four years of violence against the rest of our . . .
+Our youngest, adopted from Ethiopia after over a year of abuse in a state-run orphanage, is currently living in a therapeutic foster home because of nearly four years of violence against the . . .

 The miraculous is not extraordinary, but the common mode of existence.
 It is our daily bread.
 Whoever really has considered the lilies of the field or the birds of the air, and pondered the improbability of their existence in this warm world within the cold and empty stellar distances, will hardly balk at the turning of water into wine – . . .